George Goschen, 2nd Viscount Goschen: Governor of Madras

 Subbarayan's government was the subject of much controversy and survived a no-confidence motion on 23 August 1927.
 Its position became more precarious when the Simon Commission arrived in India in 1928.
 The Swarajya Party moved a resolution exhorting a boycott of the commission and the Justice Party supported them.
 The motion was passed 65 to 50 with both of Subbarayan's ministers in favour of a boycott.
 Subbarayan responded by resigning his post.
 Goschen, however, mediated a settlement with the Raja of Panagal and appointed a Justice Party nominee, Krishnan Nair to the Executive Council.
 The Justice Party, immediately, withdrew their support to the resolution and welcomed the commission.
 Just before his retirement from active politics in 1925, the Justice Party insisted upon a gift of land to their leader Theagaroya Chetty from the Madras government but Goschen staunchly refused to make the grant.

-A block named "Goschen Block" was constructed in the Govt Estate (presently Omandurar Estate) in Mount Road.
-This had a number of houses allotted to Govt officials and later to MLAs (Mr P. Kakkan, Minister in the Kamaraj Govt, lived in one).
+A block named "Goschen Block" was constructed in the Government Estate (presently Omandurar Estate) in Mount Road.
+This had a number of houses allotted to Government officials and later to MLAs (P. Kakkan, Minister in the Kamaraj Government, lived in one).
 Goschen Block was demolished when construction of the new Assembly building (now a hospital) started.

 During his tenure, the Yanam-Neelapalli bridge was constructed.
 Yanam was then a French colony.
 He laid the foundation stone for the bridge on 10 December 1927.

-Viceroy of India
+Acting Viceroy of India

-Lord Irwin, the Viceroy of India, left for London on leave from July 1929.
-He appointed Goschen to act as the Viceroy during his absence, which lasted for the remainder of Irwin's tenure until April, 1931.
-As such, Goschen was de facto Viceroy of India and inaugurated.
-George Goschen's father, the 1st Viscount, had been offered the Viceroyalty of India by British Prime Minister William Ewart Gladstone in 1880, but had declined the offer.
+Lord Irwin, the Viceroy of India, left for London on leave in June 1929.
+He appointed Goschen to act as Viceroy and Governor-General during his absence, which lasted until November.
+He acted when Lord Irwin was periodically absent between 1929 and 1931.
+Indeed, as Irwin's deputy, he was acting Viceroy several further times during Irwin's tenure, such as in February 1930, when Irwin left India, and again in 1931 when he was overseeing the beginning of the Round Table conferences in Britain.

+Lord Goschen's tenure as Governor of Madras and then acting Viceroy was a period of lavish splendour.
+He partook in tiger hunting and horse racing, and hosted large, luxurious banquets and high-society weddings, such as that of his daughter to his ADC.

+George Goschen's father, the 1st Viscount, had been offered the Viceroyalty of India by British Liberal Prime Minister William Ewart Gladstone in 1880, but had declined the offer.